Uniform Mordell-Lang Plus Bogomolov: Further comments

 \section{Further comments}

-In Theorem \ref{uniform_poonen}, $\epsilon$ is essentially only related to the dimension of the abelian variety $A$ and the degree of the subvariety $X$.
-On the other hand, as suggested by the New Gap Principle \ref{NGP}, the "generic" distance between two points on $X$ seems to be proportional to $\max\{1,\hfal(B)\}$, where $B$ is the abelian subvariety generated by $X$.
-The exact same method (except in Proposition \ref{prop_finiteness}, one needs to invoke NGP \ref{NGP}) can be used to show the Theorem \ref{uniform_poonen} is true with $\epsilon$ replaced by where the infimum is taken over all positive-dimensional abelian subvarieties $B$ of $A$.
+In Theorem \ref{uniform_poonen}, $\epsilon$ is only related to the dimension of the abelian variety $A$ and the degree of the subvariety $X$.
+On the other hand, as suggested by the New Gap Principle \ref{NGP}, the "generic" distance between two points on $X$ is proportional to $\max\{1,\hfal(B)\}$, where $B$ is the abelian subvariety generated by $X$ (recall from \S\ref{section_small_points} that this means $X-X$ is not contained in any proper abelian subvariety of $A$).
+The exact same method (except in Proposition \ref{prop_finiteness}, one needs to invoke the New Gap Principle \ref{NGP}) can be used to show that Theorem \ref{uniform_poonen} is true with $\epsilon$ replaced by where the infimum is taken over all positive-dimensional abelian subvarieties $B$ of $A$.
+The method does not work without taking the infimum above, since one has no control over $X'$ in the New Gap Principle \eqref{NGP}.

-Naturally one might ask whether we can take $\epsilon$ in the theorem to be proportional to $\max\{1,\hfal(A)\}$.
-The same strategy does not work in this case, mainly because the condition in the New Gap Principle \ref{NGP} fails when we pass to subvarieties of $X$.
-But we cannot prove or disprove it.
+We cannot in general hope $\epsilon$ to be replaced by an even stronger form $\epsilon\cdot\max\{1,\hfal(A)\}$.
+A counterexample may be easily constructed: consider $X\times \{0\}\subseteq A\times B$ with $A$ fixed and $B$ varying of the same dimension.
+Then the degree of $X\times\{0\}$ and the dimension of $A\times B$ are fixed, but the Faltings height of $A\times B$ has no bound.
+A possible way to get around is to only consider the points that are ``transverse'', as suggested by the referee. \Tangli{Thanks for the comments!
+I rewrite this paragraph.}

+We might also consider the set with $\alpha,\beta$ positive constants and $d(x,\Gamma\otimes\RR)$ denoting the distance from $x$ to any $\RR$-linear combination of vectors of $\Gamma$, as in \cite[Theorem 1.3]{Zhang00}.
+What we showed is the existence of a uniform $\beta$ with $\alpha=0$ to make this set uniformly bounded in terms of the rank.
+It would be interesting to investigate whether we can pick positive $\alpha,\beta$ uniformly.